microsoft/fluentui/rfcs/converged-composition-pattern.md

 ### Unstyled Package

 The style hook is likely the only hook a partner would potentially want to remove from the bundle.
 We could/should ship an unstyled version of our components if that need arises.
 Else, the consumer needs to rewrite the entire library with hooks, just omitting the style hook.

+## Conclusion

+**What we WILL NOT do**

+We need more customer input and data points before implementing all suggested changes in this RFC.
+Problems arise when attempting to consistently organize the internals of `useComponent` hooks into a second layer of hooks:

+1. Useless hooks that wrap another hook and only provide a new name and typings.
+2. It does not solve the original, namely that the set of 2nd layer hooks are not consistent between components.

+Because of these issues, it is best to hold off on reorganizing the internals of `useComponent` hooks, for now.

+**What we WILL do**

+There are several other improvements in this RFC that we are comfortable with which do not have negative consequences:

+1. Mark hooks as unstable. (done)
+2. Consolidate to single hook by moving `useFooStyles` and others inside `useFoo`
+3. `useFoo` to return an array of state, render, context

+We will also use this RFC's use cases and investigations as a baseline for upcoming documentation on how to create custom components using our hooks.